Extrawelt04/IT-NK-Challange/README.md

 - "method" can be:
   - "encrypt" for encrypting the given string
   - "decrypt" for decrypting the given string
-- "String-to-process" is the String which will be either encrypted or decrypted
+- "String-to-process" is the string which will be either encrypted or decrypted

 ### Step 2:
 If not done already: Make it bulletproof.